fnando/kitabu/README.markdown

 * `book:themes` - list all available themes
 * `book:watch` - watch `text` for any change and automatically generate html

+Bookmaker can generate a Table of Contents (TOC) based on your h2-h6 tags.
+The h1 tag is discarded because it's meant to be the book title.

+To generate the TOC, you need to print a variable called `toc`, using the eRb tag `<%= toc %>`.

 INSTALL:
 --------